-Many people find that if you can’t see your money it’s easier to save.
+Some people find that if you can’t see your money it’s easier to save.
 Try automatically debiting a set amount from your pay each week/fortnight/month – you can start as small as you’re capable of – and put it into a dedicated savings account.
-This is something that sounds pretty simple, but it’s a strategy that has actually worked for our customers (including this single-mum-of-4) to help them to save up for a first deposit over a period of time.
+This is something that sounds pretty simple, but it’s a strategy that has actually worked for our customers (including this single-mum-of-4) to help them to save up for a deposit for their first investment property over a period of time.

 - Unleash your earning potential: our CEO Joseph Chou is an amazing and very inspiring speaker on the topic of changing your mindset to positively influence your career, finance and overall life goals.
 He presents regularly at events around the country – many of them are free events.
 Find upcoming events in your city.

-- If you’re feeling disillusioned about the prospect of ever owning your first home – read about our young Ironfish First-Home-Buyer superstars – they’ve shared their tips and insights about options that you might not be aware of.
+- If you’re feeling disillusioned about the prospect of ever owning your first home – get some tips from our young Ironfish First-Home-Buyer superstars – they’ve shared their tips and insights about options that you might not be aware of.

 - Book a free appointment with one of our strategists.
 They’ll answer all your questions, even if you feel like buying property is off the cards for you – you may be surprised by what’s possible.